 Alnwick is a pretty market town.
-There’s a castle here and a popular gardens with a poison plant area, fairy tale trail and a famous huge tree house.
+There’s a castle here and popular gardens with a poison plant area, a fairy tale trail and a famous huge treehouse.

 Take a look at 7 more dog friendly attractions in Northumberland: